TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 ##### Primary Functions

-* Regulate and distribute 3.3 V, 1.8 V, 5 V, and OLED analog power rails.
+* Regulate and distribute 3.3 V or 5 V (Depending on compnents chosen)
 * Manage charging via CC/CV control and monitor OV, UV, OCP, and OTP fault conditions through the BMS.
 * Provide power-enable domain control to optimize runtime and reduce idle power consumption.
 * Maintain compliance with NEC and NESC standards for low-voltage and battery-powered systems.